lmctewald/HVCLab.github.io/_pages/05_contact.md

 ---

 **Our address:** <br>
-We are located at the entrance floor of the CIN building (3rd floor).<br>
+We are located on the entrance floor of the CIN building (3rd floor).<br>

 *Human Verbal Communication Lab* <br>
 *c/o Dr. Yulia Oganian* <br>